johncarl81/transfuse/documentation.md

 Transfuse's DI and Method Interception may be configured by defining a Transfuse Module.
 This entails annotating a interface with @TransfuseModule and specifying one of the configuration options.

-To specify a specific binding from one injection type to a concrete type use the @Bind annotation:
+To specify a specific binding from one injection type to a concrete type, use the @Bind annotation:

 {% highlight java %}
 @TransfuseModule